MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

     A measurement only returns a single basis state, with a probability determined by the amplitude of that state in the system's wavefunction.
 2. From the post-measurement `DumpMachine`, we see that measurement _changes_ the state itself, projecting it from the initial superposition over basis states to the single basis state that corresponds to the measured value.

-If we were to repeat this operation many times, we would see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that gives rise to a random result on each shot.
+If you were to repeat this operation many times, you would see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that gives rise to a random result on each shot.
 _However_, besides being inefficient and still imperfect, this would nevertheless only reproduce the relative amplitudes of the basis states, not the relative phases between them.
-The latter is not an issue in this example, but we would see relative phases appear if given a more complex input to the QFT than $\ket{000}$.
+The latter is not an issue in this example, but you would see relative phases appear if given a more complex input to the QFT than $\ket{000}$.

 #### Partial measurements